Skip to main content

 What career progression opportunities are available for Contact lens opticians?

-In Wales, we have the Eye Health Examination Wales (EHEW) Service, which contact Lens opticians can become accredited with in order to provide enhanced patient care in the community, including managing and treating minor eye conditions Eye Care Wales | Eye Health Examination Wales - EHEW.
+In Wales, NHS eye care is provided through Wales General Ophthalmic Services (WGOS).
+More information available here WGOS - NHS Wales.
+CLO’s can undergo further training in order to provide WGOS Examinations for Urgent Eye Problems to provide enhanced patient care in the community, including managing and treating minor eye conditions for the anterior eye.
 It is also possible to undertake further training to become an optometrist.

 How do I become a Contact Lens Optician?